Commercial Gyms Becoming Obsolete

 The type of training that you mainly perform is important because it will determine the minimum viable product, or the least amount of money to spend for a good return on your investment.

-The next step is to get a rough estimate of the size of the available space in your living quarters you can dedicate for exercising.
+The next step is to get a rough estimate of the available space in your living quarters that you can dedicate to exercise.
 Available workspaces come in three general categories: minimal, small to medium, and large.

 A minimal space would be the half or corner of a bedroom or living room.
 Small to medium spaces are spare rooms that can be completely cleared out for gym equipment.